Is Trello Worth It in 2026? Honest Review After Years of Use

 Is Trello Worth It in 2026?
 Honest Review (With Real Pros & Cons)

 Here's a hot take to start: most teams that abandon Trello do it for the wrong reasons.
-Trello's been around since 2011 — one of the most recognizable names in project management — but longevity doesn't automatically make it the right tool for you in 2026.
-After years of watching teams adopt it, abandon it, and sometimes sheepishly come back to it, here's the straight answer: Trello is still worth it for the right use case — and completely wrong for others.
-Read on to find out which camp you're in.
+The tool's been around since 2011 — one of the most recognizable names in project management — but sticking around doesn't automatically make it the right fit for you in 2026.
+I've watched teams adopt it, ditch it, and sometimes come crawling back, and honestly, here's what I've learned: Trello is absolutely worth it for certain use cases, and a complete mismatch for others.
+Read on to figure out which camp you're in.

 Quick Overview: Trello at a Glance